 Lisa Trosien covered five ways to improve upon even the best leasing pro’s skills.
 We had record-breaking registration and reached the maximum capacity for GoToWebinar!
-Here’s the recorded webinar with a few questions we didn’t have time to answer below that.

 Many participants submitted great questions during the Webinar and we wanted to follow up with Lisa’s answers below.

 Do you have any ideas on new ways to complete with people buying or leasing homes?

 You can point out how maintenance free it is to rent an apartment.
 People who rent a house usually still have to do some routine maintenance and yard work / lawn mowing / snow removal.
 Point these things out gently to the prospect.

 As for purchasing, it’s tough to fight that if the prospect has their heart set on it and the corresponding tax breaks.
 However, there is no guarantee that the house will hold its value and for people first moving into a home, the ‘start-up’ costs can be high.
 Purchases of things like lawn mowers, yard equipment, home repair items can add up.
 Unless the house is in pristine condition they will need to budget accordingly for replacement and repair.
 Those are things they don’t have to worry about when renting from you.

 What industry Facebook pages do you recommend for us to follow?

 Here are a few I suggest.
 If you have another one that’s great please add it in the comments:

 I always suggest that you look at the content on an industry page.
 If it appears to be informational or educational and not heavy on the self promotion, that’s a good one to follow.

 Through my office, I manage four different properties.
 How do you avoid steering?